 - Inspects the construction of facilities and materials for conformity with plans and specifications.

-- Provides assistance in Underground Service Alert notifications/administration.
+- Assists with Underground Service Alert notifications/administration.

 - Collects data and makes periodic determinations of water allocations for various crops, runoff, deep percolation losses, on-farm distribution system seepage losses, farm deliveries, peak water uses, and irrigation efficiencies.
 Analyzes seasonal and consumptive use of water for various crops.